 China promises banks support to calm markets

-The central bank said Tuesday it would provide “liquidity support” if needed after a shortage of money in credit markets caused interest that banks pay to borrow from each other to spike last week.
+The central bank promised “liquidity support” if needed after a shortage of money in credit markets caused the interest rate that banks must pay to borrow from each other to spike last week.
 That caused Chinese stock markets to plunge Monday on fears the world’s second-largest economy might face a credit crisis.

-The bank said it already had provided money to some institutions but gave no details.
+It said money already has been provided to some institutions, though it gave no details.